Physical Therapists and Your Care

 Many of the PTs who work as part of the UW Health Sports Rehabilitation program hold extra certifications, which demonstrates advanced and specialized training.
 These include board certified sports clinical specialists, athletic trainers, strength and conditioning specialists, certified bike fitters, certified pilates providers, certified pitching coaches, certified Titliest performance institute providers, and performance enhancement specialists.

-The department also offers several specialty clinics: runners clinic, cyclists clinic, golfers clinic, swimmers clinic, sports concussion rehab clinic, and dancers clinic.
+The program also offers several specialty clinics: runners clinic, cyclists clinic, golfers clinic, swimmers clinic, sports concussion rehab clinic, and dancers clinic.
 The department also has a sports residency program to offer PT graduates additional training in preparation for a career in sports physical therapy.

 UW Health offers Direct Access to PTs without the need of a physician referral.
 To schedule an appointment at any of our locations, please call (608) 263-4765.